OUR TEAM

 .jpg)

-Black Cat GIS
+Founder of Black Cat GIS

 Black Cat GIS was founded in 2016 by Amanda Hackney to provide solutions to the geospatial demands of the conservation and business communities.
 Ms. Hackney has over 10 years of experience in the natural resources and GIS fields.
 A native of Nacogdoches Texas, her research specialties include: monitoring of endangered species, GPS field work, colonial waterbirds, coastal restoration projects, conservation based education programs, GIS analyses of coastal bird habitats/ estuarine erosion, and marine debris movement and accumulation in waterways.